imacrayon/alpine-ajax/docs/reference.md

 `replace` simply changes the browser’s URL without adding a new entry to the browser’s session history stack, where as `push` creates a new history entry allowing your users to navigate back to the previous URL using the browser’s "Back" button.

+### Disable AJAX per submit button

+In cases where you have a form with multiple submit buttons, you may not always want all submit buttons to trigger an AJAX request.
+Add the `formnoajax` attribute to a submit element to instruct the form to make a standard full-page request instead of an AJAX request.

 ## x-merge

 By default incoming HTML from the server will `replace` a targeted element.
 You can add `x-merge` to a targeted element to change how it merges incoming content.
 For example, if you wanted to `append` new items to a list of messages, you would add `x-merge="append"` to the list: